Ekushey Television: 2015–2024: S. Alam era

 On 25 November 2015, a media release issued by the network that day stated that S. Alam Group of Industries had acquired Ekushey, in an auction on 8 October.
 In observance of Eid al-Fitr in 2016, Ekushey aired ThunderCats for seven days, starting from the day of Eid.
+For the same occasion, the channel also broadcast seven films produced by Jaaz Multimedia following a press conference held between them at a hotel.
 In December 2016, Bangladeshi television professionals demanded Ekushey Television and three other local television channels to take dubbed foreign television series, which have gained popularity in the country, off their schedules.
 In July 2017, Ekushey Television, along with four other television channels in Bangladesh, signed an agreement with UNICEF to air children's programming for one minute.

 On the morning of 26 November 2018, a fire broke out on the first few floors at the headquarters of Ekushey Television, with the estimated cost of damage being ৳260,000.
 On 15 February 2020, Chinese drama Turbulence of the Mu Clan premiered on Ekushey Television.
 One of the founders of the channel, Simon Dring, had died on 16 July 2021.
 On 17 January 2022, Iranian drama series Blue Whale debuted on Ekushey Television.
 A Bangabandhu Corner dedicated to Bangladesh's founding father, Sheikh Mujibur Rahman, was inaugurated at the headquarters of Ekushey on 20 June 2022.
 On 8 July 2024, Rabiul Hasan Avi was appointed as the new managing director and CEO of Ekushey Television, replacing Pijush Bandyopadhyay as the latter.

 2024–present: Return of Abdus Salam

 Shortly after Sheikh Hasina's resignation following the non-cooperation movement on 5 August 2024, the former chairman and CEO of Ekushey Television, Abdus Salam, returned to the channel.
+He accused S. Alam of forcibly taking ownership of the channel using fraudulent documents under the direction of Hasina, after, as he claims, Ekushey Television exposed vote rigging and other irregularities during the 2014 general election, in order to curb free press.
+The channel was the titular sponsor of the twenty-third edition of the CJFB Performance Award held by the Cultural Journalists' Forum of Bangladesh on 28 December 2024.
+Ekushey later updated its motion graphics and look on 1 June 2025.